CompPhysics/ComputationalPhysics/README.md

 For Linux users, with its variety of distributions like for example the widely popular Ubuntu distribution, you can use _pip_ as well and simply install Python as

-* sudo apt-get install python3
+* sudo apt-get install python

 ### Python installers